Scheenstia

+The teeth of Scheenstia were historically known as toadstones, and were attributed magical and medicinal properties in medieval Europe, with some being incorporated into jewelry, including on a crown held at Aachen Cathedral used to crown Charles IV, Holy Roman Emperor.

 Classification

 Scheenstia is related to the genus Lepidotes, with both genera placed in the family Lepidotidae.
 Lepidotes has been one of the greatest actinopterygian wastebasket taxa, with one 2012 study finding species referrable to a minimum of three different and distantly related genera.
 Scheenstia is also related to Isanichthys.
 A cladogram showing the relations of Neopterygii was published in the review, and a simplified version labelling the previous species of Lepidotes is shown here.

+Some studies have suggested that Scheenstia may be paraphyletic with respect to the lepidotid genera Camerichthys and Isanichthys.